MusicDin/kumuluzee-database-schema-migrations/README.md

 In order to be able to use Liquibase migrations, **at least one datasource** needs to be configured.

-Only required Liquibase configuration property is `jndi-name` which has to match a JNDI name of the preconfigured datasource.
+The only required Liquibase configuration property is `jndi-name` which has to match a JNDI name of the preconfigured datasource.

 Minimum Liquibase migration configuration (excluding datasource configuration):